piotrszul/spark-practicals/README.md

 	./start.sh

 1. WordCount using Apache Spark - open: `WordCount.ipynb`
-2. Averrage Word Length using Apache Spark: open: `AverageWordLength.ipynb`
+2. Average Word Length using Apache Spark: open: `AverageWordLength.ipynb`
 3. Average Temperature using Apache Spark - open: `NSWAirTempeature.ipynb`

+Note: You need to be connected to the Internet to start the notebook correctly.
+If that is not the case please use `./start-min.sh`.
+This will however only allow you to work with examples 1 and 2.

 #Setting up CDH distribution